Howard Gardner: Achievements and awards

 In 1981 Gardner was the recipient of a MacArthur Prize Fellowship.
 In 1990 he became the first American to receive the University of Louisville Grawemeyer Award in Education.
-In 1985, The National Psychology Awards for Excellence in the Media, awarded Gardner The Book Award for Frames of Mind: The Theory of Multiple Intelligences, which was published by Basic Books.
+In 1985, The National Psychology Awards for Excellence in the Media, awarded Gardner The Book Award for Frames of Mind: The Theory of Multiple Intelligences.
 In 1987, he received the William James Award from the American Psychological Association.
 SUNY Plattsburgh inducted Gardner selected Gardner for honoris causa membership in Omicron Delta Kappa in 1998.
 In 1999, Gardner received the Golden Plate Award of the American Academy of Achievement.
 In 2000 he received a fellowship from the John S. Guggenheim Memorial Foundation.
 Four years later he was named an Honorary Professor at East China Normal University in Shanghai.
 In the years 2005 and 2008 he was selected by Foreign Policy and Prospect magazines as one of the top 100 most influential public intellectuals in the world.
 In 2011, he won the Prince of Asturias Award in Social Sciences for his development of multiple intelligences theory.
 In 2015, he received the Brock International Prize in Education.
 In 2020, Gardner received the Distinguished Contributions to Research in Education Award from the American Education Research Association.

-He has received 31 honorary degrees from colleges and universities around the world, including institutions in Bulgaria, Canada, Chile, Greece, Hong Kong, Ireland, Israel, Italy, South Korea, and Spain.
-He is also a member of several honorary societies: American Academy of Arts and Sciences, American Philosophical Society, National Academy of Education, and The American Academy of Political and Social Science.
+He has received honorary degrees from 31 colleges and universities around the world, including institutions in Bulgaria, Canada, Chile, Greece, Hong Kong, Ireland, Israel, Italy, South Korea, and Spain.
+He is also a member of several honorary societies: American Academy of Arts and Sciences, American Philosophical Society, National Academy of Education, and the American Academy of Political and Social Science.

 Personal life

-Howard Gardner is married to Ellen Winner, Professor Emerita of Psychology at Boston College.
+In 1982, Howard Gardner married Ellen Winner, Professor Emerita of Psychology at Boston College.
 They have one child, Benjamin.
 Gardner has three children from an earlier marriage: Kerith (1969), Jay (1971), and Andrew (1976); and five grandchildren: Oscar (2005), Agnes (2011), Olivia (2015), Faye Marguerite (2016), and August Pierre (2019).

+Gardner loves to spend time with his family as well as to travel.

+Publications

+Howard Gardner has published more than 30 books, many of which have been translated into different languages.